 The Equality Act 210 definition of disability is:

 “A person has a disability for the purposes of this Act if (s)he has a physical or mental impairment which has a substantial and long-term adverse effect on his ability to carry out normal day-to day activities.”

 10. How does the school support children with medical conditions?

 The school follows ‘Supporting pupils at school with medical conditions.’
 Statutory guidance for governing bodies of maintained schools and proprietors of academies in England, April 2014.
 The school has a policy regarding the administration and management of medicines on the school site.
 Some children will have a healthcare plan in place where appropriate.
 Staff are regularly updated on conditions and medication affecting individual children and participate in training, where appropriate, so that they are able to manage medical situations.
 Medicines can be administered in school following the agreement of the Headteacher.

 11. How is the school accessible to children with SEND?

 The school has an active accessibility plan and single equality scheme which is monitored annually by the proprietors.
 The school is a disability-friendly building.
 The doors and corridors are wider to accommodate wheelchairs and those with physical disability.
 The building is fitted with a lift and accessible toilets / shower.
 Interactive whiteboards are installed in every room to support learning and also visual impairments.
 Noise in the school is kept at a minimum to ensure that those who are hard of hearing can hear and assimilate the information given.

 12. Looked After Children with SEND

-We have a designated teacher for looked after children, Ella Quinn, who works closely with the SENCO to ensure all teachers in school understand the implications for those children who are looked after and have SEND.
+We have a designated teacher for looked after children, Ella Quinn, who ensures all teachers in school understand the implications for those children who are looked after and have SEND.